GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/screen_capture/index.md

 ### Tab capture based on user gesture

 In some use cases, the user invokes your extension for a specific tab by clicking on the action icon.
-In these cases, it is not desirable to show a secondary dialog asking the user what they would like to share.
+In these cases, it is not desirable to show a secondary dialog box asking the user what they would like to share.

 #### Audio and video (single page)